ldesgoui/tf2-comp-fixes/README.md

     When enabled with `sm_remove_medic_attach_speed 1`,
     the Medic will not run as fast as its target if the target is faster.

+- **Winger Jump Bonus Applies When Fully Deployed**

+    When enabled with `sm_winger_jump_bonus_when_fully_deployed 1`,
+    the Winger's jump bonus will only take effect when the weapon is fully deployed.
+    (TODO: for now, hardcoded as 200ms after the player switches to the weapon)

 ## Installation